 1. What is the difference between wrap text and break text?

-Well, a lot of users confuse between the two functions and they both have a significant difference.
+Well, many users are confused between the two functions, and they have significant differences.
 A wrap text in Google Docs wraps the text around an image.
-After which you can simply drag the image anywhere in the doc and it will automatically wrap the text around it.
+After that, you can drag the image anywhere in the doc, and it will automatically wrap the text around it.
 Similarly, break text creates a small break or a gap between the text and the image.
-You can drag the image anywhere you like in between the text and it will create a significant gap from all ends.
+You can drag the image anywhere between the text, creating a significant gap from all ends.

-Here is everything that you need to know on How to Wrap Text in Google Docs.
-All the steps mentioned above are tried and tested and likewise, you can perform the actions as well.
-You might encounter errors if this is new for you, however, ultimately you will be able to wrap text.
-It is important to take into consideration that there are two aspects which you will come across.
+Here is everything that you need to know on how to do wrap text in Google Docs.
+All the steps mentioned above are tried and tested; likewise, you can perform the actions.